aadesh006/Beginner-Level-C-Projects/README.md

 # C_Projects
-This repository contains all the C projects I have done.
+This repository contains some of my beginner level C projects
 <br>
 Author: @aadesh006